Augustus: Month of August

-The month of August (Latin: Augustus) was named after Augustus in 8 BC.
-Until his time it was called Sextilis (or Sextilus), named so because it had been the sixth month of the original Roman calendar.
-In comparison, the month of July (Latin: Iulius) was named after his adoptive father Julius Caesar, the only other month in the Roman calendar named after a Roman statesman.
+In 8 BC, the Roman month of Sextilis (or Sextilus) was renamed August (Latin: Augustus) after Augustus.
+Augustus chose Sextilis as it was the month of his first consulship and of his various victories.
+In comparison, the month of July (Latin: Iulius) in the Julian calendar was named after Julius Caesar, the only other month in the Roman calendar named after a Roman.